iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### I have the seed words (recovery phrase) but don't remember the password; what can I do?

-The recovery phrase works without a password or PIN!
+The recovery phrase works without a password or PIN.
 Just input the words at the wallet set up, using the 'I have a text backup' option.

 ### Why should I do regular Stronghold backups?